pandas-dev/pandas-release/windows.md

 build a docker image with the conda base environment configured and repositories initialized.

-TODO: use url for dockerfile to save cloning pandas-release to host machine

 change GH_USERNAME to your Github username

 ```